Elamite language: History

-Middle Elamite is considered the “classical” period of Elamite, but the best attested variety is Achaemenid Elamite, which was widely used by the Achaemenid Persian state for official inscriptions as well as administrative records and displays significant Old Persian influence.
+Middle Elamite is considered the "classical" period of Elamite.
+The best-attested variety is Achaemenid Elamite, which was widely used by the Achaemenid Empire for official inscriptions as well as administrative records and displays significant Old Persian influence.

 Persepolis Administrative Archives were found at Persepolis in 1930s, and they are mostly in Elamite; the remains of more than 10,000 of these cuneiform documents have been uncovered.
 In comparison, Aramaic is represented by only 1,000 or so original records.
-These documents represent administrative activity and flow of data in Persepolis over more than fifty consecutive years (509 to 457 BC).
+These documents represent administrative activity and data flow in Persepolis over more than fifty consecutive years (509 to 457 BC).

-Documents from the Old Elamite and early Neo-Elamite stages are rather scarce.

-Neo-Elamite can be regarded as a transition between Middle and Achaemenid Elamite, with respect to language structure.
+Documents from the Old Elamite and early Neo-Elamite stages are relatively scarce.
+Neo-Elamite is a transitional form in its structure between Middle and Achaemenid Elamite.

 The Elamite language may have remained in widespread use after the Achaemenid period.
 Several rulers of Elymais bore the Elamite name Kamnaskires in the 2nd and 1st centuries BC.
 The Acts of the Apostles (c.
 80–90 AD) mentions the language as if it was still current.
-There are no later direct references, but Elamite may be the local language in which, according to the Talmud, the Book of Esther was recited annually to the Jews of Susa in the Sasanian period (224–642 AD).
-Between the 9th and 13th centuries AD, various Arabic authors refer to a language called Khuzi spoken in Khuzistan, which was not any other language known to those writers.
+There are no later direct references, but Elamite may be the local language in which, according to the Talmud, the Book of Esther was recited annually to the Jews of Susa in the Sasanian Empire (224–642).
+Between the 8th and 13th centuries AD, various Arabic authors refer to a language called Khūzī or Khūz spoken in Khuzistan, which was unlike any other language known to those writers.
 It is possible that it was "a late variant of Elamite".

+The last original report on the Khūz language was written circa 988 by al-Maqdisi, characterizing the Khuzi as bilingual in Arabic and Persian but also speaking an "incomprehensible" language in Ramhormoz.
+The city had recently become prosperous again after the foundation of a market when it received an influx of foreigners and being a Khuzi was stigmatized at the time.
+The language probably went extinct in the 11th century.
+Later authors only mention the language when citing previous work.